 Sodium Lauryl Sulfate — A foaming agent that is widely found in personal care and cleaning products (as many as 90%), it is a known skin, eye, and lung irritant which can interact with other chemical ingredients to form carcinogenic nitrosamines.

 While many of the above ingredients can be hidden deep in product formulas or appear tacked-on and invisible as contaminants, a strong approach to overhauling your beauty and self-care regimen is to migrate towards brands with visible commitment to using non-toxic ingredients.
-At Standard Dose we subject all potential brands and products to extensive testing before bringing them on board, to build a foundation of trust and be a safe source of self-care goods for our community.
+At Standard Dose we subject all potential brands and products to extensive testing before bringing them on board, to build a foundation of trust and to be a safe source of self-care goods for our community.